-Emphasizing total supply chain system performance rather than focusing on one particular component or disease-specific commodity, SIAPS aims to support continuous improvement of processes and operational performance across the full spectrum of supply chain management functions, including warehousing, inventory management and distribution.
+By emphasizing total supply chain system performance rather than focusing on one particular component or disease-specific commodity, SIAPS aimed to support the continuous improvement of processes and operational performance across the full spectrum of supply chain management functions, including warehousing, inventory management, and distribution.

-Given the wide variation in country-level supply chains, the SIAPS approach focuses on providing locally relevant and feasible interventions that strengthen the system as a whole.
-These range from improving warehouse layout design and basic warehousing operations management to implementing advanced, automated warehouse network designs that are equipped to provide effective customer service, maintain optimum inventory levels, and assure cost-effectiveness.
+Given the wide variation in country-level supply chains, the SIAPS approach focused on providing locally relevant and feasible interventions that strengthened the system as a whole.
+These ranged from improving warehouse layout design and basic warehousing operations management to implementing advanced, automated warehouse network designs equipped to provide effective customer service, maintain optimum inventory levels, and ensure cost effectiveness.

-In Angola, for example, SIAPS helped the national central medical store to design tools and process-improvement approaches, and to adopt key performance indicators for their warehousing, inventory management, and distribution systems.
+In Angola, for example, SIAPS helped the national central medical store design tools and process improvement approaches and adopt key performance indicators for its warehousing, inventory management, and distribution systems.
 SIAPS conducted trainings on good warehousing practices, process improvements, and system monitoring to help bolster staff capacity and performance.
-Staffing at the central medical store was also reorganized according to key warehouse functional area rather than a disease-specific organization.
-This has helped harmonize supply functions, streamline operations, and make warehousing processes more effective and efficient.
+Staffing at the central medical store was reorganized according to key warehouse functional area rather than a disease-specific organization.
+This helped harmonize supply functions, streamline operations, and make warehousing processes more effective and efficient.